Florin Niță: Steaua București

 In December 2012, it was announced that Niță would return to his boyhood club Steaua București in the summer of the following year.

 He started to appear frequently for the Roș-albaștrii in the 2015–16 season, in which he recorded 32 matches in all competitions.
 On 16 August 2016, Niță saved one of the two penalty kicks missed by Sergio Agüero in the 0–5 UEFA Champions League play-off loss to Manchester City.

 In May 2017, he agreed to a new deal at the team, now named FCSB, which would have kept him in Bucharest until 2021.
 Niță's performances in 2017 earned him third place in Gazeta Sporturilors Romanian Footballer of the Year award, which he shared with Ștefan Radu.

 Sparta Prague

 Niță transferred to Czech team Sparta Prague on 1 February 2018 for an undisclosed fee, rumoured to be in the region of €2 million plus €500,000 in bonuses.

 In December 2021, he was named the Romanian Footballer of the Year by both the CSJ Association and the Gazeta Sporturilor daily for his performances throughout the calendar year.
 After falling down the pecking order, Sparta Prague loaned Niță out to fellow league side Pardubice for the remainder of the 2022–23 season.

 Gaziantep

 On 9 September 2023, Niță signed a one-year contract with Turkish club Gaziantep, joining several compatriots including manager Marius Șumudică.
 He was the first-choice goalkeeper during the campaign, and amassed eight clean sheets in the Süper Lig as his team finished eleventh in the table.

 Damac

 On 25 August 2024, Niță signed a one-year deal with Damac.

+Retirement

+On 11 June 2026, Florin Niță announces his professional retirement.